 So, let’s see let all the pockets and compartments of the GR2 speak for themselves.

 The other thing you will love about the GR2 is the abundance of pockets in the main compartment.
-There’s one large elastic pocket which can easily fit a pair of shoes, a big mesh pocket and a small zippered go-to pocket.
-This is great for organization of smaller items, especially things like jewellery, cables, toiletries etc.
+There’s one large elastic pocket that can easily fit a pair of shoes, a big mesh pocket, and a small zippered go-to pocket.
+This is great for the organization of smaller items, especially things like jewelry, cables, toiletries, etc.

 The GR2 has a bombproof laptop compartment – pretty cool, right?
 It is in the back of the bag, right behind the heavily padded backpanel, and it’s so reinforced that you could actually take your laptop into combat and not worry about it getting damaged.

 There’s also a thick plastic frame sheet that’s supposed to stabilize this compartment and allow you to carry a heavier load more comfortably.
 But the sheet is removable, and if you don’t find it necessary, you can always take it out.